 Metaphors and analogies help break down complex concepts by relating them to familiar or easily understood situations.
 Drawing parallels between the abstract and the concrete makes it easier for your audience to grasp and remember your message.

-Using metaphors and analogies paint a mental picture that allows your audience to visualise your ideas.
-It makes them more engaging and memorable.
-Choose imagery that is relatable and relevant to your audience for greatest impact.
+Using metaphors and analogies creates a mental picture that allows your audience to visualize your ideas, making them more engaging and memorable.
+Choose relatable and relevant imagery for your audience for the greatest impact.

 Metaphors and analogies can evoke emotions that help your audience connect with your message more deeply.
 By eliciting emotions, you increase the chances of your audience becoming invested in your ideas and remembering your speech.